Segment Anything in Pathology Images with Natural Language: Discussion

 \textbf{1) PathSeg dataset needs to be continuously scaled up.} While the PathSeg dataset is the largest pathology image dataset for semantic segmentation, its scale remains limited compared to non-semantic datasets \cite{ma2024segment,cheng2023sam,wang2024seganypath}.
 Scaling up semantic-aware segmentation datasets is resource-intensive in pathology (Fig. \ref{fig:performance_spatial_complex}e).
 We plan to utilize PathSegmentor to implement human-in-the-loop strategies \cite{budd2021survey}, enabling efficient dataset expansion while maintaining high label quality.

 \textbf{2) PathSegmentor could benefit from integrating universal prompts.} PathSegmentor's text prompts enable efficient segmentation; however, performance may decline with semantically novel categories.
 Spatial prompts provide complementary localization precision.
-We will combine multiple prompts \cite{zou2024segment,li2024univs} to enhance robustness, especially for unseen categories in complex scenarios.
+We will combine multiple prompts to enhance robustness \cite{zou2024segment,li2024univs,hou2025qmix}, especially for unseen categories in complex scenarios.

-\textbf{3) PathSegmentor has not yet undergone extensive clinical validation.} The clinical utility of PathSegmentor requires validation through multicenter trials that assess real-world segmentation accuracy and robustness.
+\textbf{3) PathSegmentor requires further real-world clinical validation.} The clinical utility of PathSegmentor requires validation through multicenter trials that assess real-world segmentation accuracy and robustness.
 Iterative refinements of PathSegmentor will be guided by pathologist feedback to ensure seamless integration into clinical workflows.